Skip to main content

 By default, analysts and supervisors have access to data from all calls.
 You can only limit access to these user types on a per-user basis, and existing access limitations for these users relate to the visibility of statistical call data, such as within Analytics pages.

-In user settings, there are 4 access settings (also called “Role settings” in legacy dashboard) which can affect the data an analyst or supervisor will see in Analytics or legacy statistics pages.
+In user settings, there are 4 access settings which can affect the data an analyst or supervisor will see in Analytics.
 You can read more about how these settings work under Access Logic.

 Edit User Access to Call Statistics